Français |

 that

-in a couple of other countries)
+of other countries)

 - Council on Governmental

-Ethics Laws (U.S. organization that tracks developments in
+Ethics Laws (U.S. organization that tracks

-ethics, money in politics and lobbying laws across North America)
+lobbying laws across North America)

 - Global

-Integrity (non-governmental organization that, through an
+Integrity (non-governmental organization that,

-international research effort involving local organizations,
+through an international research effort involving local

-individuals and journalists, rates countries good governance and
+organizations, individuals and journalists, rates

-anti-corruption systems and democratic processes)
+and democratic processes)

-For more information, go to Democracy Watch's Government Ethics Campaign
+For more information, go to Democracy Watch's Government Ethics

-webpage or Search Democracy
+Campaign webpage or Search Democracy

 Watch's website